HTML to PDF for .NET. Chromium precision or WebKit efficiency.

 Best for

-Invoices, receipts, statements, and high-throughput pipelines on Linux containers — where memory per render is what's hurting the bill.
+Invoices, receipts, statements, and steady pipelines on memory-constrained Linux containers — where idle workers sitting on RAM between renders are what's hurting the bill.

 dotnet add package CobaltPdf.WebKit